 Extreme Sensor Abuse

 Astrophotographers have long battled with extreme-case usage of digital sensors.
 A simple evaluation can show that some amateur deep-sky images cope with subject light intensities of 1,000,000,000x lower than a typical studio portrait.
 After hours of exposure, they have to stretch the image aggressively to reveal faint details.
 At the same time, these stretches transform the slightest vignetting, grain unevenness, dust spots, or reflections into unsightly problems.
 For that reason, astrophotographers calibrate their sensor images, removing various consistent sensor anomalies and defects in the optical system.
 One of those calibrations ‘flat-fields’ each exposure, removing all the unevenness.
-We can use this to remove hotspots.
+We can use this to remove hotspots in infrared images as well.
 This requires the photographer to photograph a uniformly-lit target (a diffuser held over the lens) at the same aperture (and filtration) as the image and apply some simple maths to each of the image pixels.
 This image is called a flat frame.

 Before you go running to the hills, the math is very simple.
-In the case of astrophotography, many specialist editors do flat field corrections with specialty tools.
+In the case of astrophotography, many specialized editors do flat field corrections with specialty tools.
 Fortunately, we are only considering pixel multiplication and division; as luck would have it, multiply and divide are layer blending mode options in Adobe Photoshop and Affinity Photo.

 In this example, taken with a Fuji 27mm f/2.8 lens at f/8, with a Red (25A) filter, the flat frame was an automatic exposure through an ExpoDisc™ (any white diffuser should work too).
 You can see the hotspot in both the raw image and the flat frame.

 The equation for the correction is: corrected image = image x (average flat frame / flat frame)